 So much is a brief portrayal of the conditions of life in which we seem to be placed outwardly in this relentless world of forces which do not want to listen to us.
 These forces would like us to listen to everything that they say and do.
 They seem to be masters over us.
 The wind may blow at any time, in any direction.
 We cannot say, “Don't blow.”
 We have no say in the matter.
 We cannot create the rain, or stop it.
 Neither can we alter the day and night rotations.
 The ocean may rise up or not.
 It is left to its discretion.

 Apart from these operations outside, we do not seem to have a say even in the operations in our own bodies.
 The automatic action of digestion is going on inside as if there are some servants working, duly paid for their work.
 Somebody is very busy.
 Many contributory assistants are ready to work for receiving this guest that we push in as the food that we eat, and he is honourably received and placed in the proper context and position, not thrown somewhere else.
 He is kept in the proper seat and attended in the manner required by these attendants.
 Where are they?
 Who has placed them, and why are they so very vigilant?
 Why are they so methodical and prompt in their actions?
 What for?
 And are we also existing simultaneously?
 We seem to be existing.
 We are very conscious of it.
 But what is our capacity, our power?
 We cannot interfere with our breathing, we cannot interfere with our digestion, and we cannot interfere with the blood circulation.
 Even the brain cells independently act.
-There is a mechanism in the form of cellular organisms where dexterously and shrewdly arranged apertures and pigeonholes close somewhere and open somewhere according to the circumstances and needs of the hour.
+There is a mechanism in the form of cellular organisms very dexterously and shrewdly arranged with apertures and pigeonholes closed somewhere and opened somewhere according to the circumstances and needs of the hour.
 Who does this?
-We have no part to play even in the brain’s action.
+We have no part to play even in the brain's action.

 Not only do we have no control over the activities of the brain which are independently directed by cellular operations, but we cannot even know what we will think tomorrow.
 Such is the capacity we have over our own thoughts.
 Any thought can come at any time.
 A hell or a heaven can descend at any moment.
-It can be some event taking place over which we have no control, or a psychological catastrophe, an upheaval in our own psyche.
+It can be some event taking place outside over which we have no control, or a psychological catastrophe, an upheaval in our own psyche.
 A cyclone blowing within us can rise up like a storm and make us think and feel anything – the devil or God, whatever it be.
 “It happened.
-I do not know why,” people will say.
-But why should it happen if we do not know why?
+I do not know,” people will say.
+But why should it happen if we do not know?

 It appears on a careful analysis that we are unable to find where we are actually placed.
 Do we have any status of our own?
-Have we really arrived at something independently valuable by itself?
+Are we really alive as something independently valuable by itself?
 Has it a substantiality of its own?
 What are we?
 We are not the wind, the rain, the sun, the moon or the stars.
 We are not the earth, the fire, the air or the sky.
 We are not the trees or the mountains.
 We do not seem to be even the breath because if that were the case we would have arranged the process of breathing according to our convenience, when we want or do not want to do it, in any manner we like.
 We do not seem to be even that.
-If we were the heart, we would have arranged the working of the heart in such a manner that it will work indefinitely and never cease operating.
+If we were the heart, we would have arranged the working of the heart in such a manner that it would work indefinitely and never cease operating.
 We are not the heart because we have no say in the matter of its working.
 We are not the breath.
 We are not anything that is outside – not the river that is in flood, the ocean that is billowing with great velocity, the sun that is so hot, or the moon.
 We have nothing to do with them.
 We are different.

 We seem to be different now from even the heart, the breath, and the digestive organs.
 We have nothing to say even in regard to what is happening within ourselves.
 What is the great independence, the freedom that we are said to possess and exercise?
 Yet alone the question of freedom, it becomes difficult to believe what sort of existence we are enjoying in this world – a predicament so precarious and uncertain to the core.

 Even the span of our life is not in our hands.
 We did not come to this world because we wanted to come, deciding to come with an itinerary or a program.
 How we came and from where, we do not know.
-We did not think and come, and we do not think and go also.
+We did not think and come, and we do not think and go.
 The coming into this world was not in our hands, and the going from this world also is certainly not in our hands.
 How does it follow that our middle little life is totally in our hands?
 Who tells us that the great panorama of involvement we call life in this world is in our hands?
 If we did not come with our freedom and we do not go with our say in the matter – if we are totally under subjection of something when we came and also when we go – how are we supposed to be totally free in the middle?

 There seems to be an illusion placed before us.
 If neither in the beginning we were ourselves nor in the end are we going to be ourselves, we may not be that even in the middle.
 There may be a foolhardy panorama, a presentation, a picturesque illusion.
 Otherwise, there must be some substantiality in us, at least something over which we have some control.
 Let us think if there is anything in this world over which we can have total control: if it shall do and happen exactly as we say.
 Is there anything like that?
 It is difficult to find out any such thing.
 Even our own selves do not seem to be under our own control, as we have noted.
 Not even one atom will obey us wholly.
 It has its own say, and we cannot transform it into something else by the power of our discretion.